arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 In an UWB positioning system, devices typically operate in one of two roles:

 - **Anchors**: Fixed-position devices (like the Portenta UWB Shield with a Portenta C33) that provide reference points for the positioning system.
-A minimum of three anchors is typically needed for 2D positioning, and four for 3D positioning.
+A minimum of three anchors is typically needed for 2D positioning and four for 3D positioning.
 - **Tags**: Mobile devices that communicate with anchors to determine their position in space.
 The Arduino Stella is designed to function as a tag, with its compact form factor, battery operation and optimized power management, making it ideal for this role.
 Tags can also be integrated into smartphones, wearables or other IoT devices.

 #### Applications of Arduino Stella with UWB Technology